midnightDev01/midnightDev01/README.md

 ### Hi there 👋

-I'm Raissa Rodrigues Penha,  I'm a Software Engineer at MyraSecurity, and I've been working in tech since 2012.
+I'm Raissa Rodrigues Penha,  I'm a Software Engineer, and I've been working in tech since 2012.
 I'm from Brazil, and I'm currently living in Munich.

 ## ⚡ Technologies